ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

-As a next step, start wireshark and set it to capture traffic on loopback interface.
+As a next step, start Wireshark and set it to capture traffic on loopback interface.
 Run each HTTP actor and capture packets

-**Add screenshot of successfully accessing LAMP HTTP resource**
+**Add a screenshot of successfully accessing LAMP HTTP resource**

 **Study HTTP packets registered when you access LAMP & LNMP resources.
-Copy/paste contents of one such packet and explain what this packet is doing**
+Copy/paste the contents of one such packet and explain what this packet is doing**

 In the next part, you'll perform an actual HTTP request smuggling attack.
-For this you need to understand the most important headers in the HTTP packet.
+For this, you need to understand the most important headers in the HTTP packet.